-ACTION: Notice of public meetings and updated meeting locations.
+ACTION: Notice of public meeting.

 SUMMARY: At the direction of the President, the U.S. Department of Energy (DOE or Department), as the Secretariat for the Quadrennial Energy Review Task Force (QER Task Force), will convene public meetings for the second installment of the Quadrennial Energy Review, an integrated study of the U.S. electricity system from generation through end use.
 A mixture of panel discussions and a public comment period will frame multistakeholder discourse around deliberative analytical questions relating to the intersection of electricity and its role in promoting economic competitiveness, energy security, and environmental responsibility.
-This document announces that the Atlanta meeting which was originally scheduled for March 31 will now be held on May 24.

-DATES: The public meetings will be held on April 15, 2016 in Boston,
+DATES: The public meetings will be held

-Massachusetts at 9:30 a.m.; April 25,
+on March 31, 2016, in Atlanta, Georgia; April 15, 2016 in Boston,

-2016 in Salt Lake City, Utah at 8:30
+Massachusetts; April 25, 2016 in Salt

-a.m.; May 6, 2016 in Des Moines, Iowa;
+Lake City, Utah; May 6, 2016 in Des

-May 9, 2016 in Austin, Texas; May 10,
+Moines, Iowa; May 10, 2016 in Los

-2016 in Los Angeles, California; and
+Angeles, California; and in Austin,

-May 24, 2016 in Atlanta, Georgia.
+Texas, on a date to-be-determined.

 Written comments are welcome,

 especially following the public

 meetings, and should be submitted

 within 60 days of the meetings, but no

 later than July 1, 2016.